rohaanzuberi/My-personalized-Agile-framework-for-learning-data-analytics-skills/README.md

 To ensure I have an incremental learning planning I adopted some of the agile practices (Scrum in particular) to help me develop a learning plan.

-> Note: As a CSM, I have intentionally chosen not apply all components of Scrum, rather only some components that can allow me to help **plan my learning activities**, and help me **keep track of my progress** while I primarily focus on data skills development, rather than Scrum application.
+> Note: As a Certified Scrum Master, I have intentionally chosen not apply all components of Scrum, rather only some components that can allow me to help **plan my learning activities**, and help me **keep track of my progress** while I primarily focus on data skills development, rather than Scrum application.

 ### What is Scrum?